All Episodes

 And then he gives the relevant portions from the bill as it's written, followed by his evaluation.

-Number one, and remember the question here is will the plan punish Americans who try to opt out.
+Number one, and remember the question here is, will the plan punish Americans who try to opt out?

 This section of the bill amends the internal revenue code.

-Now this we've we know, we've seen this ourselves.
+Now, this, we know, we've seen this ourselves.

-Number three, the IRS will be a major enforcement mechanism for health care, as written in this bill.
+Number three, the IRS will be a major enforcement mechanism for health care as written in this bill.

 The IRS will be a major enforcer.

-Next section that he analyzed.
+Next section that he analyzed, what constitutes acceptable coverage?

 Because in the previous passage, anyone caught without acceptable coverage and not in the government plan will pay a special tax.